abcamiletto/abcamiletto/README.md

 - 🔭 I’m currently working on a SLAM task for an autonomous robot, repo coming soon!
 - 🌱 I’m currently learning everything 🤣
-- 👯 I’m looking for new experiences
+- 👯 I’m looking for new experiences and internships
 - 🥅 2020 Goals: Contribute more to Open Source projects

 ### Connect with me: